Written by Medicover Team and Medically Reviewed by Dr Badal Shivnarayan Taori, General Medicine.

 What is Hyperplasia?

 Hyperplasia occurs when there is an increase in the number of cells in a tissue or organ, leading to its enlargement.
-This process can be physiological, such as the proliferation of the endometrial lining during the menstrual cycle, or pathological, such as the abnormal cell growth seen in certain diseases.
+This process can be physiological, such as the proliferation of the endometrial lining during the menstrual cycle or pathological, as seen in certain diseases where abnormal cell growth occurs.

 Difference Between Hyperplasia and Hypertrophy